VernonGrant/abbreviate.el/README.md

   "All possible abbreviate, abbreviations.")
 ```

-I took these abbreviations from the from [Abbreviations in program
+I took these default abbreviations from: [Abbreviations in program
 codes](https://github.com/kisvegabor/abbreviations-in-code).